freealise/freealise/ar/README.md

 in order of not succession but execution, to wiki with toc and markdown

 //foil is covered by food-grade wax from cheese;
-make (wet for natural beings) paper models from depth maps with texture
+make (wet or papier mache with starch + water for natural beings) paper models from depth maps with texture
 drawn from pano thumbnails with large fov stitched together,
 embossed with wire / foil / wax and painted in CMYK
 (https://streetviewpixels-pa.googleapis.com/v1/thumbnail?panoid=CCBWqYeljZnrtlJzJQaEGw&cb_client=maps_sv.tactile.gps&w=8192&h=4096&yaw=208.25&pitch=0&thumbfov=165)